What is translation memory?

 Translation memory doesn’t result in a low-quality translation.
 By using translation memory, translations are more consistent and of a higher quality.

 Most text for translation has repeated or similar content.
 And when this content needs to be translated again and again throughout a document or website, it can be near impossible – and laborious – for a translator alone to ensure consistency.
 They would need to keep scrolling back through the text to check their previous translations.
-If they use a translation memory, this step is done for them.
+If they use a translation memory, this step is done for them, which reduces the margin for human error and saves time!

 When should a translation memory be used?